 2. Hiring Guides without seeing their license

-When on Ghats or around any monument you will be approached by a lot of self-proclaimed guides who will try to sell their services.
+When at Ghats or around any monument you will be approached by a lot of self-proclaimed guides who will try to sell their services.
 Most of them will keep on insisting even after you say no. These fake guides are the students and locals who are trying to make easy money by fooling the foreigners.

 3. Walking around with cash and Valuables